 I was born on Long Island, New York and moved to Clinton, North Carolina when I was five.
 I grew up in Clinton and consider myself a Southerner since most of my memories come from south of the Mason Dixon line.
 I attended Wake Forest University where I majored in health and sports science and then went on to UNC Chapel Hill to receive a Master’s in Exercise Physiology in 1991 and a Master’s in Social Work in 2003.

-I’ve loved writing most of my life and have diaries full of poetry from elementary and middle school.
-I wrote a short story series for my middle school paper and always loved my creative writing assignments in English classes.
-Until about six years ago my writing was limited to occasional poems, journaling and required writing for my schooling or jobs.
-For the better part of my adult life I had a sense I wanted to write a book, but nothing beyond that.
-Then in May of 2007, while standing by the waters of the Neuse River in Oriental, North Carolina, the inspiration for Hungry Mother Creek struck me with such force that I began jotting down ideas that day.
+I’ve loved writing all my life, but until I started Hungry Mother Creek, it was limited to occasional poems, journaling and required writing for my education or job.
+In May of 2007, while standing by the waters of the Neuse River in Oriental, North Carolina, the inspiration for Hungry Mother Creek struck me with such force that I began jotting down ideas that day.
 Later that month I signed up for a weeklong writing retreat in the mountains of North Carolina.

 Since then, writing has been a staple in my life, and something I've created more time for because of the sense of fulfillment it brings me.
 In addition to being an author, I'm a licensed clinical social worker and have my own counseling practice in New Bern North Carolina.
 The strength and resilience of my clients provides inspiration for the protagonists in my books.
 I live on the Neuse River in Oriental, North Carolina, the setting of my three novels.
 To keep my creative juices flowing and to maintain my own health and balance, I spend time with my husband, run, paddle board, do yoga and read.